BREAKING NEWS! PROC committee votes YES to a study of a National Citizens’ Assembly on Electoral Reform!

 Canadians who want to make every vote count have won a breakthrough – a crucial next step for electoral reform!

-On June 22, 2021, three parties voted for NDP Democratic Reform Critic Daniel Blaikie’s motion at the Procedures and House Affairs (PROC) committee to study a National Citizens’ Assembly on Electoral Reform.
+On June 22, 2021, three parties (Liberals, NDP and Bloc) voted for NDP Democratic Reform Critic Daniel Blaikie’s motion at the Procedures and House Affairs (PROC) committee to study a National Citizens’ Assembly on Electoral Reform.
+The Green Party also supports this, but did not have a seat on this committee.

 The vote passed 7- 4, with only the Conservatives voting against it.
 You can watch the meeting here.